 He was a farmer so he knew how to drive without headlights.
 He often got pulled from his tank to drive around "brass" in the dark.
 At one point in the war when he was off driving around brass, his tank was bombed and all his buddies died.
 His parents back home both died while he was gone.

 My Grandpa took me to France and Germany when I was 10 to see where he fought.
 I won't ever forget the feeling of standing on the beach with him, listening to his stories, feeling full of wonder that such a beautiful place had once been full of so much bloodshed.
 Anyway the trip and the stories made quite an impression on 10-year-old me.
 My grandpa went through Hell.
 So did the world.

 And this past weekend when I saw the photos and videos of men imitating the visuals of lynch mobs, carrying nazi flags, and chanting Nazi slogans—I was horrified.
-I couldn't help but think of my grandfather, even though it's been many years now since he died.
+I couldn't help but think of my grandfather and how he fought against Nazis and everything they stood for.

 God help us all.

 Even though I've posted it before, I thought I'd post this illustration again.

 I've been thinking about the best ways I can live into the words in this art.